awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtask.md

 `MaxConcurrency`  <a name="cfn-ssm-maintenancewindowtask-maxconcurrency"></a>
 The maximum number of targets this task can be run for, in parallel\.
+Although this element is listed as "Required: No", a value can be omitted only when you are registering or updating a [targetless task](https://docs.aws.amazon.com/systems-manager/latest/userguide/maintenance-windows-targetless-tasks.html) You must provide a value in all other cases\.
+For maintenance window tasks without a target specified, you can't supply a value for this option\.
+Instead, the system inserts a placeholder value of `1`\.
+This value doesn't affect the running of your task\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`